 Of the two major online marketing opportunities on the web, which one is the “best bet”?
 Many people struggle with this question and I believe the answer is, unfortunately, “it depends”.

-Both avenues have their strong points and weaknesses and I’ll do my best here to explain both.
+Both avenues have their strong points and weaknesses and I’ll do my best here to explain PPC and SEO.

 Strengths: Pay-per-click advertising (PPC) can be a very effective way to get your website in front of your target audience.
 There is no argument here.
 No other medium that I can think of empowers you to zero in on your target audience.
 Billboards, radio, mail, newspaper all take the machine gun approach for the most part.
 They spray around your message and hope that something hits your target.